SteveMadoerin/minesweeperpublic/README.md

-This is a project developped by [Steve Madoerin](https://github.com/SteveMadoerin) and [Dennis Hoang](https://github.com/dennishoang) to create the game Minesweeper written in Scala used in the class Software Engineering at the University of Applied Science HTWG Konstanz.
+This is a project developped by [Steve Madoerin](https://github.com/SteveMadoerin) and [Dennis Hoang](https://github.com/dennishoang) to create the game Minesweeper written in Scala used in the class Software Architecture at the University of Applied Science HTWG Konstanz.

 [![Coverage Status](https://coveralls.io/repos/github/SteveMadoerin/minesweeperpublic/badge.svg?branch=main)](https://coveralls.io/github/SteveMadoerin/minesweeperpublic?branch=SA_04_Microservices)